aws-samples/aws-eda-slurm-cluster/docs/config.md

 #### Head Node AdditionalIamPolicies

 List of Amazon Resource Names (ARNs) of IAM policies for Amazon EC2 that will be added to the head node instance.

-### SubmitterSecurityGroupIds

-External security groups that should be able to use the cluster.

-Rules will be added to allow it to interact with Slurm.

 ### SubmitterInstanceTags